7294/library-room-booking-dev/README.md

 To test: rake test

-Deleting a room with a booking:

-This is not possible in the app, as the delete button will not show for a room that has a booking.

-Deleting a user with a booking:
+Deleting a room/user with a booking:

-This is not possible as the delete button does not show for a user with a booking.

 For both these cases, you must first cancel all bookings for that room or user and then delete the room/user.